Binary Tree Basic and Common Types

 Prerequisite Knowledge

-If you are a beginner, it might be challenging for me to fully explain the reasons behind this conclusion at this stage.
-You need to seriously study the following content on this site to gradually understand.
-For now, let me summarize two points:
+If you're a beginner, it might be challenging to fully understand why I make this claim at this stage.
+You will gradually comprehend it as you continue to study the materials on this site.
+For now, I'll summarize two points:

-The binary tree itself is a relatively simple fundamental data structure, but many complex data structures are built upon it, such as red-black trees (binary search trees), multi-way trees, binary heaps, graphs, trie, disjoint set union, and segment trees, among others.
-Once you understand binary trees, these structures become manageable; if not, these advanced structures will be difficult to handle.
+The binary tree itself is a relatively simple basic data structure, but many complex data structures are based on it, such as Red-Black Trees (Binary Search Trees), Multi-way Trees, Binary Heaps, Graphs, Trie Trees, Disjoint Set Union, Segment Trees, etc. Once you master the binary tree, these structures will not pose a problem; if you do not, these advanced structures will be difficult to handle.

-A binary tree is not just a data structure; it also represents a recursive way of thinking.
-All recursive algorithms, such as backtracking, BFS, and dynamic programming, essentially abstract specific problems into a tree structure.
-Once abstracted, these problems ultimately simplify to binary tree problems.
-When you look at an algorithm's code, it may seem like a string of text to others, but to you, it's a tree.
-You can modify it as you wish, and you will do it correctly.
-It's just that simple.
+The binary tree is not merely a data structure; it represents a recursive way of thinking.
+All recursive algorithms, such as Backtracking, BFS, Dynamic Programming, essentially abstract specific problems into a tree structure.
+Once you achieve this abstraction, these problems ultimately revert to binary tree problems.
+When you look at a piece of algorithm code, while others may see a string of text that seems incomprehensible, you see it as a tree, easily modifiable and always correct, making it incredibly simple.

-The subsequent sections on data structures contain extensive explanations and exercises on binary trees.
-By following the site's content order, I will guide you in thoroughly understanding binary trees, and you'll see why I emphasize them so much.
+The subsequent chapters on data structures include extensive explanations and exercises on binary trees.
+By following the site's learning path, I will guide you to thoroughly understand binary trees, and then you will understand why I emphasize them so much.

 Common Types of Binary Trees

-The main challenge with binary trees lies in solving algorithm problems.
-The structure itself is not particularly difficult; it's just a tree-like form:
+The main challenge with binary trees lies in solving algorithmic problems.
+In essence, they are just a tree-like structure:

 1